End Extreme Poverty

 Ending extreme poverty.
 Building a sustainable future for all.

 Breaking the cycle of poverty

 Meet tata Margaret.
 Entrepreneurship not only changed her life, but altered the trajectory for her daughter and granddaughter.
-Village Enterprise has impacted the lives of more than 1.5 million women and children like Margaret and her family.
+Village Enterprise has impacted the lives of more than 1.6 million people like Margaret and her family.
 Help us transform the lives of millions more!Watch their story

 Our Impact to Date

 Results from two independent randomized controlled trials of the Village Enterprise program demonstrate that it is possible to sustainably and cost-effectively increase income, savings, assets, food consumption, and overall well-being of the most vulnerable populations in Africa.